Sjeiti/ronvalstarnl/src/data/markdown/post_animating-svg.md

 ### Do it by hand with SVG (and CSS)

 The alternative is to code it yourself.
-You'll be JavaScript independent plus browsers simply support it.
+You don't need JavaScript an browsers simply support it.
 It might look complicated, especially SVG paths, but it really is not difficult when somebody like [Nanda Syahrasyad explains it](https://www.nan.fyi/svg-paths).

+For the actual animation you can either use native SVG native [`animate`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/animate) or use CSS.

+The simplest solution might be to use CSS because chances are you already know everything you need to know.
+But SVG has capabilities that cannot be replicated with CSS: for instance `animateMotion`, to make an object follow a curve.

+Here are three examples with the cloud animationmentioned earlier.

+#### Flash export

+When I found Adobe Animate could not export to SVG my initial solution was to create keyframes for the entire bezier animation.
+This meant a lot of balls that had to be turned on

 XXXXXXXXXXXXXXXX